In a mental health crisis? Call or text 988. Emergency: 911.

 • Evidence base for your specific situation.
 The strength of the evidence is different for major depression, OCD, PTSD, anxiety, postpartum depression, and other conditions.
 We say clearly where the evidence is strong, where it is emerging, and where it is honestly thin.

 • What you can actually do.
-A daily-weekday TMS course is right for someone whose schedule can accommodate it; weekly EMDR is right for someone in a different rhythm.
+A daily-weekday TMS course is right for someone whose schedule can accommodate it; weekly therapy is right for someone in a different rhythm.
 We design plans that you can keep.

 • Insurance and cost.
 We verify benefits and explain expected out-of-pocket cost before scheduling treatment.
 Coverage varies meaningfully across these options.